BobocGeorge254/Proiect-MDS/README.md

 We used many comments in this project to clearly explain the implementation.This makes it easy for you to understand the code.

 ## Design patterns

+We used Singleton design pattern in utility classes such as Manager, PreferencesManager, Utils.

 ## ChatGPT